shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/6-troubleshoot-issue-with-load-balancer.md

 # Module 06: Troubleshoot routing, traffic control and load balancing issues

+## Lab Scenario

+In this lab, you are working as a support engineer responsible for Azure infrastructure.
+The web team in your organization has reported performance issues with the organization's website.
+The web team uses a pool of web servers behind a load balancer to distribute incoming web traffic.
+The web team has noticed that the internet traffic isn't being distributed equally between all the web servers, leading to performance problems.

+# Objectives

+By the end of this lab, you will be able to:

+- Troubleshoot performance issues related to load balancing and traffic distribution in Azure.
+- Identify issues with session persistence settings in load balancer rules.
+- Modify load balancer settings to ensure even distribution of internet traffic to backend servers.
+- Verify that performance issues have been resolved.

 ## Estimated timing: 30 minutes

 You work as a support engineer supporting Azure infrastructure.
 You've been contacted by your web team about an issue with website performance.
 The web team has a pool of webservers behind a load balancer and public IP address.